yz-cnsdqz/dynamic_clustering/README.md

 __Remarks__:
   * In contrast to many clustering algorithms, our method does not need to select k in advance.
 Instead, the cluster parameters and the number of clusters are derived jointly.

-  * Other methods such as Dirichlet process mixture models (DPMMs) are also able to derive data-adaptive model complexity as well.
+  * Other methods such as Dirichlet process mixture models (DPMMs) are able to derive data-adaptive model complexity as well.
 However, DPMM allocates samples to clusters according to a Dirichlet process prior.
 Our method allocates samples to clusters depending on the data distance.
 Considering a video of 10 frames, the first 7 frames are
 ’walking’ and the following 2 frames are ’standing’.
 Due to the temporal coherence, the last frame tends to be ’standing’ as well.
 The DPMM model has larger probability to label this frame as ’walking’, since the ’walk- ing’ cluster has more samples.
 But our algorithm will assign this frame to the ’standing’ cluster due to a lower